DEFRA/gwa-notification-sender/SendMessage/README.md

 All statuses are appended with `Internal:` to differentiate them from the statuses returned by Notify which are prepended with `Notify:`.

+Statuses are used within [gwa-web](https://github.com/DEFRA/gwa-web) for reporting the status of the message sending.
+Making changes to the statuses here will require associated changes else the reporting is likely to be inaccurate.

 There are
 [numerous response codes](https://docs.microsoft.com/en-us/rest/api/cosmos-db/http-status-codes-for-cosmosdb)
 Cosmos DB can return.
 If the response code is `409` (the id already exists) the